-7 Products to Avoid at Trader’s Joe’s No Matter What, According to TJ’s Superfans
+10 Products to Avoid at Trader Joe's No Matter What, According to TJ's Superfans

 When you read the ingredient label on #3, you’ll know why.

-There are few things we love more than a Trader Joe’s run.
-Happiness *is* a new jar of their Everything but the Bagel Seasoning, a bottle of Apple Cider Drinking Vinegar, or a handful of Truffle Marcona Almonds; even a jar of their pickled beets gives us all the feels.
-We’ve ranted and raved about their sauce section, ranked their nut butters, and spent plenty of money on Trader Joe’s inedible impulse buys that we never, ever end up regretting.
+There are few things we love more than a Trader Joe's run.
+Happiness *is* a new jar of Everything but the Bagel Seasoning, a handful of Truffle Marcona Almonds, or stockpiling every single one of the grocer's pumpkin spice products before summer has even officially ended.
+We've ranted and raved about the sauce section, ranked the nut butters, and spent plenty of time shopping for stocking stuffers and holiday gifts from Trader Joe's.

-However, there are a select number of Trader Joe’s products that we have really regretted purchasing.
-Whether it was the taste, questionable ingredients or nutrition labels, or an unreasonable price tag, here are the items we’d probably never go back to buy again.
-(No sweat.
-At the end of the day, it just means more money for the cauliflower gnocchi.)
+However, there are a select number of Trader Joe's products that we have really regretted purchasing.
+Whether it was the taste, a questionable ingredient or scary nutrition label, premature spoilage, or an unreasonable price tag (rare, but it does happen), here are the items we'd probably never go back to buy again.
+No sweat—at the end of the day, it just means more money for the cauliflower gnocchi or wine section.

 Speaking of healthy, this should-be nutritious snack gives off some snake oil vibes.
 The nuts and fruit are literally swimming in honey—a quarter-cup serving comes in with 26 grams of sugar, 300 calories, and almost no vitamins.
 Even when paired with a dollop of Greek yogurt, this is probably not how you want to jumpstart your day.
 Think of Nuts & Fruits & Honey as a dessert, or opt for a bag of Omega Trek Mix (it's the perfect blend of pumpkin seeds, walnuts, pistachios, almonds, and pecans) instead.